bunnegirl/bunnegirl.solutions/index.md

 <img src="mae.png">
 :::

-i'm mae, host of a relatively new system, the other people here are bunne, who's a little young, and sammy, who's a little angry.
+i'm mae, host of a plural system, the other people here are bunne, who's a little young, and sammy, who's a little angry.

 we are survivors of [csa]{title="childhood sexual assault"}, emotional abuse & neglect and bullying. we're autistic, have adhd and most likely cptsd and possibly bpd, tho we're undiagnosed because life sucks like that.